atbcb/usab-uswds/_aba/ufas.md

 Graphic conventions are shown in Table 1.
 Dimensions that are not marked "minimum" or "maximum" are absolute, unless otherwise indicated in the text or captions.

+{% include figure-caption.html
+    text="Table 1: Graphic Conventions"
+    img-file="table1.gif"
+    img-alt="The table describes graphic conventions for showing dimensions on figures between boundary and element lines, how the direction of approach is denoted, centerline designation and boundary of clear floor area.
+All dimensions are shown in inches above the measure line, with the metric equivalent below.
+Where the dimension does not fit conveniently between lines, the measure line is extended beyond the lines and the dimension placed above (and below) the extension."
+%}

 ![The table describes graphic conventions for showing dimensions on figures between boundary and element lines, how the direction of approach is denoted, centerline designation and boundary of clear floor area.
 All dimensions are shown in inches above the measure line, with the metric equivalent below.
 Where the dimension does not fit conveniently between lines, the measure line is extended beyond the lines and the dimension placed above (and below) the extension.]({{ site.baseurl }}/images/ufas/table1.gif)

 **Table 1: Graphic Conventions**